 A little more about our philosophy and curriculum:

 - Attention to Detail.
 Too often mistakes are let slide.
 Simply said, you play like you practice.
 If bad habits or mistakes aren’t corrected when they happen or addressed shortly after, players continue to do the same things wrong thinking it’s right.
-With several coaches on the field during training, all with sharp attention to details, nothing is missed.
+With up to 8 coaches on the field during training, all with sharp attention to details, nothing is missed.

 - College & Professional Level Instruction.
 Many of our players have dreams of playing college lacrosse and we’ve created a curriculum that mirrors the tempo and attention to detail that a college-level coach expects.
 However, we understand that lacrosse is not a complicated game and our approach will not exclude any player.
-You improve your best when work doesn’t feel like work and you are having fun.
+You improve your best when you work hard and have fun doing it.
 Our practice plans accomplish this.

 - Implement Box Lacrosse.
 This is a core aspect of Fusion Lacrosse.
 We use box lacrosse as a fundamental tool of player development so they can excel outdoors.
 Not every clinic or instructional piece involves learning the indoor game; however, Fusion provides optional box programs year-round and we stress its importance.
-We think players should train indoors just as much as out and believe this combination maximizes a player’s complete lacrosse potential.
+We think players should train indoors just as much as out and believe this combination maximizes a player’s complete lacrosse potential and rapidly accelerates development.
+Many players have had success in college having grown up playing only box, or only field.
+At fusion we are developing players who have great experience playing BOTH.

 - Play Lacrosse, Play Other Sports!
 We love lacrosse.
 So many of our players love it too.
 However, it’s important for several reasons to get out and try other things.
-Some of the key reasons include: 1, If you only ever play lacrosse, you will burn out.
-2, Other sports help develop your athleticism and general athletic IQ (understanding of game’s tempo, being able to anticipate what is coming next, etc.).
-This is vital as lacrosse is truly an athlete’s sport, and the best players draw upon skills learned from other sports and into their own lacrosse game.
+Some of the key reasons include: 1, If you only ever play lacrosse, you risk disenchantment with the sport.
+2, Other sports help develop your athleticism and general athletic IQ (understanding game tempo, being able to anticipate what is coming next, etc.).
+This is vital as lacrosse is truly an athlete’s sport, and the best players draw upon skills learned from other sports into their own lacrosse game.
 3, Most importantly, lacrosse MUST be played with a high level of excitement and effort.
 Leave wanting more, come back ready to give your all.
-Don’t dread lacrosse because its all you ever do.
+Don’t play lacrosse at half-speed because its all you ever do, thinking ‘I’ll play harder tomorrow’.
 This leads to our last point…

 - Practice Hard!
 Although we do not practice every week, when we do, we go hard.
 Our Mini Camps range in length from 2.5 to 3 hours, typically every other week.
 This allows players time to develop all aspects of their game in high-paced, high energy training sessions that fly by.
 Drawing many of our drills from our own collegiate experiences, these mini camps focus on player development.
-While we will play some to practice what we’ve learned in preparation for tournaments, our Mini Camps are designed to teach stick skills, position fundamentals, and game understanding.
-“Just scrimmaging” comes last.
+Our Mini Camps are designed to have equal parts skill development with equal parts team building and strategy.
+This is easily accomplished in the three hour mini-camp timeline.